-This section of my blog used to contain myriad articles on a wide range of topics of interest to nonprofits.
-In 2016, I decided to cull it, and to focus on two cutting edge (and sometimes controversial) topics, Bitcoin (and Blockchain), and Crowdfunding.
+This section of my blog used to contain a variety of articles on a wide range of topics of interest to nonprofits.
+In 2016, I decided to cull and focus it on two sometimes controversial topics that have today become more common: 1) Bitcoin and blockchain; and 2) crowdfunding.

 - Steve Forbes for Forbes, “How Bitcoin Will End World Poverty” (April 2, 2015).

 - Darryn Pollock for Forbes, “Blockchain For Good: How The United Nations Is Looking To Leverage Technology” (February 27, 2020).